alievk/voi-server/README.md

 ## Philosophy
 Realtime conversation with a human is a really complex task, as it requires from the agent an empathy, competence and speed.
 If you lack a single piece of these, your agent is useless.
 That's why making a good voice agent is not just stacking a bunch of APIs together.
 You have to develop it very carefully, making a small step, then testing, making a small step, then testing...

 There are two main factors which enabled me to run this project.
-First, the emergence of smart, fast and cheap LLMs neccessary for agents intelligence.
+First, the emergence of smart, fast and cheap LLMs necessary for agents intelligence.
 Second, the advancement of code copilots.
 Though I have a deep learning background, there are lots of topics beyond my competence required to build a good voice agent.

 While open sourcing Voi, I realized many people could use it for learning software engineering.
 Yes, this is still actual, because this project is basically many pieces of AI-generated code carefully stitched together by a human engineer.